Substitution model

+Theoretical Foundations

 The mathematics of substitution models

 Stationary, neutral, independent, finite sites models (assuming a constant rate of evolution) have two parameters, π, an equilibrium vector of base (or character) frequencies and a rate matrix, Q, which describes the rate at which bases of one type change into bases of another type; element $Q_{ij}$ for i ≠ j is the rate at which base i goes to base j.
 The diagonals of the Q matrix are chosen so that the rows sum to zero:

 The equilibrium row vector π must be annihilated by the rate matrix Q:

 The transition matrix function is a function from the branch lengths (in some units of time, possibly in substitutions), to a matrix of conditional probabilities.
 It is denoted $P(t)$.
 The entry in the ith column and the jth row, $P_{ij}(t)$, is the probability, after time t, that there is a base j at a given position, conditional on there being a base i in that position at time 0.
 When the model is time reversible, this can be performed between any two sequences, even if one is not the ancestor of the other, if you know the total branch length between them.